 The Planning Bill 2013, which would replace the Environmental Planning and Assessment Act, was amended in the Legislative Council in November and is being reconsidered by the Government.
-The Minister for Planning and Infrastructure, Brad Hazzard MP, is expected to make a statement to the Legislative Assembly on February 25.

 Meanwhile, we have produced a number of information sheets about the Legislative Council amendments that deal with affordable housing.
 There are four information sheets.
 The first is a description of the content of those amendments; the second a longer description of the amendment that allows for inclusionary housing; the third is an outline of the role of local affordable-housing schemes; and lastly an outline of parliamentary processes when the two houses of Parliament disagree on a Bill.

 Transfer of tenanted public-housing dwellings to community-housing providers has a certain political currency.
 This Update, reports on some recent and not so recent research on the issues for public tenants whose homes are transferred to community housing – in particular the AHURI study, released last October, ‘Public housing transfers: past, present and prospective’, by Pawson, Milligan, Wiesel and Hulse.

 Australians for Affordable Housing (AAH), with the help of the Council to Homeless Persons, has produced a list of Federal electorates ranked by the proportion of households in housing stress.
 Together with the AAH release of their election statements, here are.